 Head into the file, and correct this issue so that the file now

 SELECT a + b AS foo, c AS bar from my_table

-Rerun the same command as before, and you’ll see that the original problems now no longer show up.
+Rerun the same command as before, and you’ll see that the original error (violation of LT01) no longer shows up.

-To fix the remaining issues, we’re going to use one of the more advanced features of sqlfluff, which is the fix command.
+To fix the remaining issues, we’re going to use one of the more advanced features of SQLFluff, which is the fix command.
 This allows more automated fixing of some errors, to save you time in sorting out your sql files.
 Not all rules can be fixed in this way and there may be some situations where a fix may not be able to be applied because of the context of the query, but in many simple cases it’s a good place to start.
-Another thing to note is that when fixing, you must always be specific about which rules you wish to fix.
-This is to minimise any unintended consequences from making large scale changes to your code.
-In this case we want to try and fix rules L003, L009 and L010.

 …at this point you’ll have to confirm that you want to make the